 - cannabis use

 Minimizing these risk factors may reduce the risk of developing schizophrenia.
-Quality prenatal care, access to healthy food and support during pregnancy, and support to ensure people only become pregnant when they are ready to care for themselves and the pregnancy may all reduce the risk of schizophrenia.
+Quality prenatal care, access to nutritious food and support during pregnancy, and support to ensure people only become pregnant when they are ready to care for themselves and the pregnancy may all reduce the risk of schizophrenia.

-Similarly, measures that reduce the risk of childhood trauma, such as by reducing childhood poverty and supporting at-risk families, may help.
+Similarly, measures that reduce the risk of childhood trauma, such as reducing childhood poverty and supporting at-risk families, may help.

 The correlation between cannabis use and schizophrenia is not clear, but people with a family history of the condition may wish to avoid cannabis, even medical cannabis.

 Schizophrenia is a chronic illness that usually lasts a lifetime, though treatment can manage symptoms.
-Some people find full relief with treatment, while others may relapse or have to try several different treatments before getting any relief.
+Some people find full relief with treatment, while others may relapse or try several different treatments before getting any relief.